-Homeless Individuals and Families Coming from Transitional Housing i.
-The homeless individual or head of household has been homeless and living in a transitional housing, where prior to residing in the transitional housing, had lived in a place not meant for human habitation, a safe haven, or in emergency shelter;
+Homeless Individuals and Families Coming from Transitional Housing ii.
+The homeless individual or head of household has been homeless and living in transitional housing and who was fleeing or attempting to flee domestic violence, dating violence, sexual assault, or stalking prior to residing in the transitional housing; there is no requirement that the homeless individual or head of household lived in a place not meant for human habitation, a safe haven, or in an emergency shelter prior to entering the transitional housing.